rajjzzz/Project-Based-Learning/README.md

 Newtown_Raphson_Method: A script which finds a root of a given function (-0.9 x^2+ 1.7 x + 2, in this case) using the Newton-Raphson Method.
 In this case, x0 = 5 and the computation is performed until the tolerance is less than 0.01%.

 Falsepositionmethod: A script which finds the solution of a given function using the false-position method, to any given accuracy which the user desires.

+Newton + JacobianFD: Newton is a MATLAB function which finds roots using the Newtonian method.
+It also uses the JacobianFD function to find the Jacobian using finite differences.